makausky/My-Portifolio/README.md

 # My-Portifolio
-The repo contains a sample of my Data Analysis skills.
+The repo contains some samples of my Data Analysis skills.

 # Project description
 The goal of this project is to display some of the processes and methodologies I use when analyzing a data set.
 In this portifolio I am working exclusevly with the Python programming language, in the format of Jupyter notebooks.
-I'm also using as guidance some of the steps displayed in the book 'Practical Time Series Analysis', by Aileen Nielsen.
+I'm also using as guidance some of the best reference books, such as: 'Practical Time Series Analysis', by Aileen Nielsen; 'Python for Data Analysis', by Wes Mckinney; 'StoryTelling with Data', by Cole Nussbaumer.

 # Here you'll find techniques of: